 The Conditional Release Program (CONREP) is the statewide system of community-based services for specified forensic patients.
 Mandated as a state responsibility by the Governor's Mental Health Initiative of 1984, the program began operations on January 1, 1986.

 The goal of CONREP is to ensure greater public protection in California communities via an effective and standardized community outpatient treatment system.

 The Restoration of Competency (ROC) Program focuses on defendants deemed Incompetent to Stand Trial in accordance with Penal Code Section 1370.
 The ROC Program provides mental health treatment to defendants in a jail-based or community setting, restoring them to competency, and allowing for participation in court proceedings and ensuring due process.

 4385 - EVALUATION AND FORENSIC SERVICES

 Evaluation and Forensic Services is comprised of the Mentally Disordered Offender (MDO) and the Sexual Offender Commitment Program (SOCP).
 The MDO program applies only to prisoners whose crimes were committed on or after January 1, 1986.
 Penal Code Sections 2960-2981 require that a prisoner who meets six specific MDO criteria be ordered by the Board of Prison Terms to be treated by DSH as a condition of parole.
 Welfare and Institutions Code Section 6600 et seq.
-(Chapter 793, Statutes of 1995) was enacted effective January 1, 1996, establishing a new category of civil commitment for persons found, upon release from prison, to be sexually violent predators.
-DSH has designated this program the SOCP.
+(Chapter 793, Statutes of 1995) was enacted January 1, 1996, establishing a new category of civil commitment for persons found, upon release from prison, to be sexually violent predators.
+The program serving these patients is the SOCP.

 4390 - LEGAL SERVICES